syncfusion/ej2-angular-docs/src/charts/stock-chart/series-types.md

 # StockChart Series Types

-Essential JS 2 StockChart supports 6 major types of series namely `Line`, `Spline`, `Hilo`, `HiloOpenClose`, `Hollow Candle` and `Candle` .
+Essential JS 2 StockChart supports 7 major types of series namely `Line`, `Spline`, `Area`, `Hilo`, `HiloOpenClose`, `Hollow Candle` and `Candle` .
 By using the series dropdown button you can navigate between the above listed series types.

 <!-- markdownlint-disable MD036 -->